NGoody315/ReadME-Generator/README.md

 # ReadMe Generator

-This code allows for people to easily create a professional ReadMe for their projects using the terminal/command line
+This code allows for people tp easily create a professional ReadMe for their projects using the terminal/command line

 ## Table of Contents
 1. [Installation] (#install)